Data Science Predictions Science The Answer to Life the Universe and Everything Else ToolingSee in schedule: Fri, Jul 30, 15:15-15:45 CEST (30 min)

 What would the world look like if Russia won the cold war?
 If the Boston Tea Party never happened?
-And where would we be if Guido van Rossum had decided to go to art school?
+And where would we be if Guido van Rossum had decided to go to music school?
 Unfortunately we don't have the technology to slide into parallel worlds and explore alternative histories.
 However it turns out we *do* have the tools to simulate parallel realities and give decent answers to intriguing 'what if' questions.
 This talk will provide a gentle introduction to these tools, professionally known as Causal Inference.

 The talk is aimed at data practitioners, preferably with basic knowledge of Python and statistics.
 That said, the focus of the talk is to nurture an intuitive understanding of the subject first, and implementation second.
 By the end of the talk I hope audience members could identify causal inference problems, have an intuitive understanding of the different tools they can apply to these problems, and have the appetite to further their learning!